Kashdami

 David Wallace III (born December 16, 2004), known professionally as Kashdami (stylized as KA$HDAMI), is an American rapper and singer.
-He gained popularity in the underground hip-hop scene in 2021 from social media and streaming platforms such as TikTok and SoundCloud, with his song "Look n the Mirror", leading to his signing with Republic Records.
+He gained popularity in the underground hip-hop scene in 2021 from social media and streaming platforms such as TikTok and SoundCloud, to his popular songs, leading to his signing with Republic Records.

 Early life

-David Wallace III was born on December 16, 2004, in Las Vegas, Nevada.
-He gained early experience with music through his father, who later died when Wallace was seven.
-His mother became ill at this time as well.
-Due to circumstances, his mother moved to Washington, D.C. to be closer to family.
+David Wallace III was born on December 16, 2004, in King George County, Virginia.
+He early gained experience to his family, including his father, which he later died when Wallace was seven.
+Following to circumstances, Wallace and his mother moved to Maryland, to convert his closer relatives.
+Growing up in his early life, Wallace spent most of his 22 years of his childhood, before moving into his parents.
+Due to his father passing away, he relocated from Las Vegas, Nevada, exclusively to Washington D.C. of convenience a new feature family.
+Wallace began into music, getting inspiration by Black Eyed Pears, recording music to his mom's computer.
+During his music career, he first attended school at a young age, he would later be in college.
+After finishing school, he moved to his hometown to pursue his music career.

 Career

-Kashdami first rose to prominence when "Kappin Up" became popular on TikTok following a dance challenge in 2020.
+Kashdami began his career in 2018, just recording at 8 years old.
+He would record music to his mom's computer and would go on Audacity.
+Around 13 years old, he first rose to prominence when "Kappin Up" became popular on TikTok following a dance challenge in 2020, leading to a music video on the YouTube channel WorldStarHipHop.

 In January 2021, his breakout single "Reparations" was released and gained popularity on various platforms including TikTok and SoundCloud.
 His follow-up single, "Look n the Mirror", also gained traction.
 In May 2021, Kashdami signed a deal with Republic Records.
 On June 2, 2021, he released his debut commercial mixtape, Epiphany, through Republic Records, with production from Lil Tecca and features from tana, yvngxchris, SSGKobe, Riovaz, and D'mari Harris.

 Kashdami then released his song "Intermission" in October 2021, the lead single to his mixtape Hypernova, which was released on November 12, 2021 with a sole feature from Trippie Redd.
-On September 16, 2022, WORLD DAMINATION was released.
+On September 16, 2022, World Domination was released.
 It features the artists NoCap, XLOVCLO, ilyFall, Slump6s, and midwxst.
 Kashdami released his first R&B single, "Games", on October 27, 2023.
 He started 2024 off by dropping his highly anticipated single "Want!" after the snippet gained virality on TikTok.
 Brent Faiyaz was seen in the snippet.

+Before gaining recognition to his fame, Kashdami released an early life video titled "The Life of Kash:Paper Trail", which considered the experience of maps that travels through the city.
+On September 5, 2025, Kashdami later then premiered his third studio album on YouTube, gaining recognition to his fame as an result.
+Around in 2026, due to his final comeback of releasing singles, he released "##Flexin".
+In 2026, Ka$hdami released his latest single "Touchdown", which independently uploaded on SoundCloud.